 Just make it less extreme than you’re inclined to.

 Adjust from 90% stocks to 60% stocks, for example.
 Make sure you set a reminder to revisit your portfolio after a month.
 While we don’t believe it will improve your performance from a pure investment returns point of view, it means you’ll be less likely to make an emotional decision, and you’ll have a higher return per night’s lost sleep.

 Take a Vacation from Your Portfolio

 My own research has shown that people are more likely to monitor portfolios during volatile periods.
 The only problem is that the more you monitor, the riskier your portfolio will seem to you.
-A better strategy is to log in less during volatile periods—a strategy successful investors with higher emotional intelligence follow.
+A better strategy is to log in less during volatile periods.
 When stress drives bad decisions, it pays to be the ostrich, not the meerkat.
 When Fidelity looked at which investors had the highest returns, it was those who never logged in.

 Still Unsure?
 Get a Second Opinion

 If you have a friend with a cool head, ask her for a second opinion.